 Our Current State of Health…Sick, Fat, and Unhappy People

-Chronic illnesses have been increasing since humans started farming (agricultural revolution).(1) This includes but not limited to: diabetes, obesity, heart disease and strokes, high blood pressure, cancer, dementia, alzheimers, depression, arthritis, multiple sclerosis, parkinson’s, and hypothyroidism.
+Chronic illnesses have been increasing since humans started farming (agricultural revolution).(1) This includes but not limited to: blood sugar problems, obesity, heart disease and strokes, high blood pressure, brain degenerative diseases, depression, arthritis, and hypothyroidism.
 So even though Canadians are living longer on average than they used to (life expectancy of 77 years of age in 1990 and 82 years of age in 2012), the last 20-30 years of life can be a challenge because most of us are burdened or will be burdened by a chronic illness (65% at present and greater than 75% by 2030) (2, 3).
 And one of the biggest reasons for this increase in chronic illness is our poor diet.
 Refined flour, sugar, and vegetable oils make up more than 50% of the total daily calories consumed by the average person in the industrial world today.
 (4)

 Our Ancestor’s Health…Robust, Lean, and Fit